Is Family Constellation Therapy Effective?

 chronic nervous system activation

-When practiced carefully and responsibly, Family Constellations may support greater awareness of these relational and emotional dynamics.
+When practiced carefully and responsibly, Family Constellations may support greater awareness of these emotional, relational, and systemic dynamics.

 Is There Scientific Evidence?